thomasgtaylor/how.wtf/content/blog/how-to-split-a-string-in-bash.md

-Title: How to split a string in bash
+Title: How to split a string in Bash
 Date: 2021-12-11 2:30
 Category: Programming
 Tags: Bash